edgedb/easy-edgedb/README.md

  'Letter from ' ++ helsing.pen_name ++ ',\n\tI am sorry to say that I bring bad news about Lucy.');
 ```

+By the way, the `\n` inside the string creates a new line, while `\t` moves it one tab to the right.

 This gives us:

 ```